The French Reference Centre for Rare or Early Dementias

 Progressive Supranuclear Palsy, Corticobasal Degeneration)

 The “National Plan for Rare Diseases, 2005-2008” led to the creation of reference centres (RC), labeled by the French Ministry of Health and Social Care, devoted to the patients affected by rare diseases.
-The reference centres are organized around highly specialized medical teams that are comprised of a group of professionals with multidisciplinary skills.
+The reference centres are organized around highly specialized medical teams with multidisciplinary skills.
 The creation of the reference centres aims to facilitate the diagnosis of rare diseases, to improve the care and support for the patients, to make their access to specialized consultations easier, to provide medical information, and to coordinate research on these diseases.

-The principal aims of the “Reference Centre for Rare Dementias” are to improve the diagnosis of these diseases and to elaborate a strategy for therapeutic, psychological, and social support, adapted to each patient according to his pathology.
-The centre is also aimed at leading and coordinating a network of health and medico-social correspondents ; to be a privileged voice on behalf of associations for the sick ; to participate in training and teaching healthcare professionals, the patients, and their families ; and to coordinate research on these diseases.
+The major aims of the “Reference Centre for Rare or Early Dementias” are to improve the diagnosis of these diseases and to elaborate a therapeutic strategy, psychological, and social support, adapted to each patient according to his disease.
+The centre also aimed at leading and coordinating a network of health and medico-social correspondents ; to be a privileged referent for patients associations ; to participate in training and teaching healthcare professionals, the patients, and their families ; and to coordinate research on these diseases.

-The support for the patients and families is also focused on psycho-education groups led by Mr. Hergueta.
+The support for the patients and families is also focused on psycho-education groups.
 The groups bring together a dozen participants (groups of patients, groups of spouses, groups of children) all impacted by the same pathology, over the course of a dozen meetings each year that are held at the Pitié-Salpêtrière Hospital.
 A specific theme is addressed at each session (social care, behavioral problems, scientific aspects, etc.), where experts are invited to speak and answer questions of the patients or families.

-The RC also strengthens ties with patient associations (France-Alzheimer and PSP France), and participates to the creation of an association dedicated to patients affected by FTD (France-DFT).
+The RC also strengthens ties with patient associations ; France-Alzheimer, PSP France), and France-DFT.

-The reference centre works in collaboration with 12 regional centres that were determined in 2008 : Angers, Bordeaux, Dijon, Lille, Limoges, Lyon-Saint Etienne, Montpellier, Marseille, Poitiers, Rouen, Strasbourg, Toulouse.
+The reference centre works in collaboration with 17 regional centres that were determined in 2008 and updated with 4 new centres in 2017 : Amiens, Angers, Bordeaux, Dijon, Grenoble, Lille, Limoges, Lyon, Montpellier, Marseille, Nantes, Pointe à Pitre, Poitiers, Rennes, Rouen, Strasbourg, Toulouse.
 These qualified centres allow for patients to benefit from specialized consultations close to their homes.
-The 12 regional centres and the Reference Centre are committed to sharing identical diagnostic, social support, and therapeutic procedures and to develop joint research projects on FTD, PPA, PSP, and CBD.
-This ensures that the quality of care for the patients affected by rare diseases is the same throughout France.
+The 17 regional centres and the Reference Centre are committed to sharing identical diagnostic, social support, and therapeutic procedures and to develop joint research projects on FTD, PPA, PSP, and CBD.
+This ensures the same quality of care for the patients affected by rare diseases throughout France.
 The information and addresses for the regional centres are available on the website www.cref-demrares.fr.
-The structuration of a national network, formed by the Reference Centre and the regional centres allowed the development of research projects on a national scale.
+The structuration of a national network, formed by the Reference Centre and the regional centres allowed development of research projects on a national scale.

 Reference Centre Team